valentin-deschaintre/valentin-deschaintre.github.io/programme.md

 year: 2018
 ---

-*Please note: This conference programme is preliminary and subject to change.*
+*Please note: This conference programme is preliminary and may change.*

 <div class="col-12 col-sm-12 col-lg-12">
 	<a name="Thursday"></a>